jiaohehu/NPreview/DOC-diagram.md

 Each of the variants is designed to position the text differently but otherwise it behaves exactly as the label command.

-## The drawtext command
+## The drawlabel command

-The drawtext command is designed to draw multiple text labels each one corresponding to one of the points in the path.
-The label text itself must be specified using 'set text' command.
+The drawlabel command is designed to draw multiple text labels each one corresponding to one of the points in the path.
+The label text itself must be specified using 'set label' command.
 Multiple text labels are recognized by the presence of the double-backslash in the "text" option.
 Following example shows how to draw three text labels each at the location specified.

-    set text A \\ B \\ C
+    set label A \\ B \\ C
-    drawtext (1,1) (2,2) (3,3)
+    drawlabel (1,1) (2,2) (3,3)

-The drawtext command is to utilize each one of the points in the command line.
+The drawlabel command is to utilize each one of the points in the command line.
 If there isn't any text available for the given point then a string such as "(empty)" will be shown at that location.